klren0312/egg-zrole/README.md

  - In `> 1.0.5` you don't need to add the `zrole` to middleware.
  - You must set the `model` path; When you don't use the adapter, you also need to set `policy` path.
- - If your userinfo not in the `Authorization`, you should use `getUser` method to set how to get userinfo that can check the user role.
+ - If your userinfo not in the `Authorization`, you should use `getUser` method to set how to get userinfo that can check the user role.**If don't set the getUser method, it will jump.**
  - If use some casbin adapter, you need make `useAdapter` to `true`, then config the adapter, use `adapterConfig` method.
  - If you need to init the policy, you can set `usePolicyInit` to `true`, and use `initPolicy` method to set role.
  - If you need to custom your response, when 403; You can set `useCustomResponse` to `true`, and use `customResponse` method to custom the response.